TinkyWinky1992/AirCraftMission/README.txt

-docker-compose build - to build the image docker-compose up  - startup image docker-compose down - stop image
+docker-compose build - to build the image docker-compose up  - startup image docker-compose run backend npx prisma migrate deploy - to deploy the database. you doing it only ones when using build docker-compose down - stop image